 God tests people in different ways through various experiences.
 This includes health, family, natural disasters, wealth or other means.
 Patience during adversities (by not giving up hope or despairing), and gratefulness for blessings (by using such blessings in a way pleasing to God), is a means of getting closer to God and attaining eternal Paradise.
 Of course, pain and suffering in this life is temporary; while Paradise is everlasting.

 Death is the passage from this brief life into the next eternal life.
 Each person will go through a phase in the grave and then be resurrected to be held to account on the Day of Judgement.

 WHY is there a day of judgment?

 This Day ensures that justice prevails, as anyone who was wronged in this life or had their rights trampled, will be compensated and dealt with justly by Allah, the All-Knowing and Most Just.
-If a person lives a good, honourable life by worshipping and obeying Allah, they will be entered into Paradise, through Allah’s Mercy.
+If a person lives a good, honorable life by worshipping and obeying Allah, they will be entered into Paradise, through Allah's Mercy.
 If they choose to disbelieve, Hellfire awaits them.

 WHAT is the worst sin in Islam?

 Worshipping others beside God or associating partners or equals with God (called "shirk" in Arabic) is the worst sin in Islam.
 It is the only sin not forgiven by God if the person dies without repenting.
 This includes: